tabrez-syed/mandalivia-astro/requirements/twitter/letter-to-thread.md

 ❌ FASCINATING THREAD ABOUT FLIGHT PHYSICS AND HUMMINGBIRDS!!!!! 🐦🐦🐦🌺🌺🌺 (Over-enthusiastic, too many emojis)

+❌ This MIND-BLOWING discovery changed EVERYTHING we know about flight!!
+(Too sensational, relies on hyperbole)
 ```

 Remember: The goal is to maintain the letter's core insight while adapting to Twitter's unique format and audience expectations.
-Focus on creating curiosity and delivering value in every tweet.
+Focus on creating thoughtful curiosity and delivering value in every tweet.
+Let the natural wonder of the story shine through without artificial hype.